vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Credentials/Get-VCFCredentialTask.md

 ```
 Get-VCFCredentialTask -id 7534d35d-98fb-43de-bcf7-2776beb6fcc3 -resourceCredentials
 ```
-This example shows how to get resource credentials for a credential task id
+This example shows how to get resource credentials (for e.g. ESXI) for a credential task id

 ### Parameters